 Community | Apply raw Kubernetes YAML manifests. | Alternative for YAML-centric workflows; evaluate maintenance status. |

-Terraform providers are indispensable for any team looking to apply Infrastructure as Code principles to their Kubernetes environments.
-They offer a robust, declarative way to manage everything from the underlying cluster infrastructure to the applications running within it.
+Terraform providers are hard to do without if you want to apply Infrastructure as Code principles to your Kubernetes environments.
+They give you a declarative way to manage everything from the underlying cluster infrastructure to the apps running on it.